 This study examines the mental and physical health needs of female Syrian refugees living outside of camps in Jordan, as well as examining barriers to accessing healthcare.
 We utilize a cross-sectional survey distributed to 500 female refugees living urban settings in Jordan to make inference to the broader population of refugee women living in Jordan, the majority of which are living outside of camps.
 Findings from this study will be used to develop a policy brief to be disseminated with organizations in Amman.
 They will also be used to develop a pilot intervention to address the needs of Syrian refugee women.

-Data collection will take place over 6 months, through collaboration with JHASi— a leading health service organization for Syrian refugees in Jordan— taking place in two JHAS clinics in Amman.
+Data collection will take place over 6 months taking place medical clinics in Amman.
 Faculty at the University of Jordan medical school, led by Dr. Maysa’ Khadra, will oversee all data collection efforts, which will be conducted by medical students, and supported by other faculty at the University of Jordan.
 All field activities for the study will be directed by a part-time research coordinator, who will be hired at the CUGC in Amman.

 • Sociodemographic characteristics